koenboeckx/VKHO/overview.md

     1. [15Feb20]: Both IQL and PG work on new environment in 2v2 mode; furthermore, because dsitinction between observation and state and observation written in such a way that it is agent/team independent, transfer of (the single) nn.Module model works too (at least for PG, to test for IQL).
 Next steps:
         1. either implement IAC, or
         1. implement Q-Mixing (preferably?), or
-        1. extend environment to NvN games (not too much work?)
+        1. extend environment to NvN games : DONE [17Feb20]
     1. [16Feb20]: noticed: PG doesn't converge if gamma = 0.9, better: 0.99; IQL works better with gamma=0.9